ngmiduc/py-dbt-cll/README.md

 ### Usage

-Import the module.
+Import the class from the module.

 ```bash
 from py_dbt_cll.dbt_lineage import DbtCLL
 ```

-Load your manifest file
+Load your manifest file from the json file and create the class instance with it.
+After that you can use the method `extract_cll` to extract column lineage information from your SQL queries.

 ```py
 with open("tests/manifest.json", "r", encoding="utf-8") as file: